A Short History of Progress: Synopsis

 The first chapter, "Gauguin's Questions", poses the questions that provide a framework for the book.
 Referring to Paul Gauguin's painting of the same name the questions are: Where do we come from?
 What are we?
 Where are we going?
-Wright defines progress using the Victorian terms "the assumption that a pattern of change exists in the history of mankind...that it consists of irreversible changes in one direction only, and that this direction is towards improvement".
-Despite the extended time span of the Stone Age, Wright places the first sign of progress as being the ability to create fire.
-The competition between Cro-Magnon and Neanderthals is examined with respect to the conditions that allowed one to out-compete the other.
+Wright defines progress using Victorian terms "the assumption that a pattern of change exists in the history of [hu]mankind...that it consists of irreversible changes in one direction only, and that this direction is towards improvement".
+Despite the extended period of the Stone Age, Wright places the first sign of progress as being the ability to create fire.
+The competition between Cro-Magnon and Neanderthals is examined concerning the conditions that allowed one to out-compete the other.

 The second chapter, "The Great Experiment", continues the examination of Stone Age progress by looking at the advancements in hunting.
 Wright uses the term "progress trap" to refer to innovations that create new problems for which the society is unable or unwilling to solve, or inadvertently create conditions that are worse than what existed before the innovation.
-For example, innovations in hunting during the Stone Age allowed for more successful hunts and consequently more free time during which culture and art were created (e.g., cave paintings, bone carvings, etc.), but also led to extinctions, most notably of megafauna.
+For example, innovations in hunting during the Stone Age, specifically during the Pleistocene-Holocene transition, allowed for more successful hunts and consequently more free time during which culture and art were created (e.g., cave paintings, bone carvings, etc.), but also led to extinctions, most notably of megafauna.
 As smaller and smaller game were hunted to replace larger extinct animals, the hunts became less successful and culture declined.
 Agriculture, and subsequently civilisations, independently arising in multiple regions at about the same time, about 10,000 years ago, indicates to Wright that "given certain broad conditions, human societies everywhere will move towards greater size, complexity and environmental demand".
-The chapter title refers to the human experience which Wright sees as a large experiment testing what conditions are required for a human civilisation to succeed.
+The chapter title refers to the human experience which Wright sees as a large experiment testing what conditions are required for human civilisation to succeed.